sandyjtech/my-sous-chef/README.md

 ## Introduction

 This is an app for hungry cooks who can't decide what to make.
-Deciding what to eat everyday can sometimes tip the scales into decision fatigue, and your brain just doesn't have capactiy to make another deicion.
+Deciding what to eat every day can sometimes lead to decision fatigue, and your brain just doesn't have capacity to make another decision.
 Let this app make the decision for you.
-Maybe you're planning what to get at the grocery store for the week and have to come up with a weeks worth of meals.
-Or you have time to go to the store to get ingredients and can't think of anything you want to make or eat.
+Maybe you're making a grocery list for the week and need to come up with a weeks worth of meals.
+Or you have time to go to the store to get ingredients but can't think of anything you want to make or eat.

 If you don't like the recipe, feel free to click on the "Another Recipe" button.